cljoly/readme-in-static-site/README.md

 See the [Example](#example) section for example of things that would differ between your GitHub readme and a page on your website.

-### Run it
+### Run it (nothing to install)

 To try it with [Hugo][hugo] or [Zola][zola], run:
 ```sh
 wget https://joly.pw/riss.awk
 awk -f riss.awk /path/to/my-project/readme.md > content/my-project.md
 ```

-It should also work with any markdown-based static file generator.
+If you don’t use Hugo or Zola, no problem!
+It should also work with any markdown-based static-site generator.
+Just put the markdown file where it makes sense for that generator.

-It is an `awk` script, so you don’t need to install anything on GNU/Linux 🎉.
-That’s particularly handy to [automate the README update](#automate-with-github-actions).

 ## Example